aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/export-specific-dwg-layout-to-pdf/_index.md

 - **Do I need a license for production use?** Yes, a commercial license is required; a free trial is available.
 - **Can I choose a specific layout?** Absolutely – you can set the layout name with `CadRasterizationOptions`.
 - **What are the minimum prerequisites?** Java development environment and the Aspose.CAD library.

+For a broader overview of DWG to PDF conversion, refer to the {{< relref "../export-dwg-to-pdf/_index.md" >}} tutorial.

 ## What is export dwg to pdf?
 Exporting a DWG file to PDF transforms vector‑based CAD data into a portable, device‑independent format.
 The resulting PDF retains line work, dimensions, and layers, making it ideal for client reviews, documentation, or archiving.